opendoor-labs/cognito/README.md

-# Cognito
+# Cognito Client

-Ruby client for the BlockScore Cognito API.
+Unofficial Ruby client for the BlockScore Cognito API.

 Frankenstein of demo code supplied by BlockScore, and our own stuff. `client.rb` is ours, everything else is theirs.
 The BlockScore code basically just handles the structuring